Delaware looks at centralized arraignment

-The Delaware County Public Safety Committee met Monday, March 6, and discussed a proposal to have a centralized arraignment.
+The Delaware County Public Safety Committee discussed a proposal to have a centralized arraignment on March 6.

 Molé said the “exhibit B” looked like a resolution passed by the Board of Supervisors, but she said she never remembered the board passing the resolution, nor could former Clerk of the Board Christa Schafer or current Clerk of the Board Penny Bishop.
 She said she emailed the Sixth Judicial District for clarification, and after some back and forth, it was found the resolution was a sample resolution the county could approve.